haiku/website/content/blog/bitigchi/2020-10-01-haiku_monthly_activity_report_september_2020.md

 ## System Servers

-PulkoMandy fixed a regression that reset brightness levels to 100% on all but the first workspace.
+PulkoMandy implemented support for saving brightness settings when rebooting the system, and polished the code for handling screen brightness.

 ## System Translators